twilio-labs/vscode-twilio/README.md

 # vscode-twilio README

 ## Status
-This project is a proof of concept.
-It has not been tested or released on the VSCode extension marketplace.
+This project has not been tested or released on the VSCode extension marketplace.

 ## Features
 Adds the following functionality to the vscode command palette: